Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 Which type of policy should you use for each requirement?
 To answer, drag the appropriate policy types to the correct requirements.
 Each type policy may be used once, more than once, or not at all.
 You may need to drag the split bar between panes or scroll to view content.

 NOTE: Each correct selection is worth one point.

-Based on the image provided, here is the extracted text content:

 **Policies**